 We Connect the Worlds of Elite Sports and Tech

-The SCSV is an exclusive, membership-based organization operating an international marketplace that connects an elite global network of professional and collegiate sports decision-makers with major technology companies, top-tier brands - as well as sports tech startup executives and venture capitalists.
+The SCSV is an international consultancy operating in the sports technology marketplace that connects an elite global network of professional and collegiate sports decision-makers with major technology companies, top-tier brands - as well as sports tech startup executives and venture capitalists.

 ThruTraffic Marketing and Salum International Resources collaborate in the expansion of the SCSV in the East Coast of the United States.

 It’s an international consultancy for sports organizations and tech start-ups focused on sports